Samdurp/Binance-Pump-and-Dump-Bot/README.md

 Python bot by me!

-PS... this is a Discord selfbot.
+PS...
+This is a Discord selfbot.
 It's against Discord's ToS to use a selfbot.
 Use at your own risk.